 China Cleantech 生态创新 is a podcast that features China-based cleantech innovations and innovators.
 Available on most podcast outlets in the U.S. and China, China Cleantech covers untold stories, with critical commentary by co-hosts Andrew and Marilyn, of green economy endeavors that impact the world’s decarbonization efforts.

 Check out the first two seasons wherever you listen to your podcasts.

-The China narrative in Western media is often negative and replete with misinformation.
+The China narrative in English-speaking media is often replete with misinformation.

 Reaching Paris climate goals will be impossible if the US and China, the two largest polluters in the world aren’t taking significant steps towards decarbonization.